 4) Keep the house cool.
 Yes, even when you’re freezing your teats off.
 Don’t burden pregs with a “conversation” about the temperature or suggest a “compromise.”
 You can pile on more layers anytime.
 She is layers.

 7) If you have another child, whisk them away.
-Taking care of a young kid while you’re preggers is a special kind of crazy-making, especially in very early and very late stages of pregnancy when you’re most at the mercy of your symptoms.
+Taking care of a young kid while you’re preggers can be a special kind of challenge, especially in very early and very late stages of pregnancy when you’re most at the mercy of your symptoms.
 So if there’s another child at home, take him or her out for excursions when you can.
 Long excursions.
 Where?
-I don’t know – honestly, anywhere.
+I don’t know.
+Honestly, anywhere.
 Casino?
 Fine.

 8) Roll with her emotions.
 You already know this, obvs.
 But here’s a reminder that bone-tired and hungry like the wolf are just the tip of the iceberg.
-When you have TWO PEOPLES-WORTH OF HORMONES inside you, you’re on an aggressive merry-go-round of all the feelings, which in my case included excitement, overwhelm, terror, exhaustion, irritability and juice-obsession, which isn’t technically an emotion but may as well be.
+When you have two peoples worth of hormones inside you, you’re on an aggressive merry-go-round of all the feelings, which in my case included excitement, overwhelm, exhaustion, irritability and juice-obsession, which isn’t technically an emotion but may as well be.
 Sure, I knew it wasn’t ideal that I inappropriately nervous-laughed at the terrible news you shared about your great aunt, and, likewise, I wish I didn’t have to cry over a mobile phone commercial.
 But c’est la vie.
-She = roller coaster, you = passenger – which is to say that whatever she’s dishing out, take it.
+She = roller coaster, you = passenger, which is to say that whatever she’s dishing out, take it.

 9) Take photos of her.
 It can be really easy to forget to snap pics, especially during a second or third pregnancy when it’s old hat.
 But she’s going to want to have these photos later and so will you.
 I loved having my picture taken when I was pregnant — not a staged pro session, just regular snapshots — because it made me feel like a (large) work of art, AKA pretty.
 It felt nice to be “beheld.”